khulnasoft-lab/design.khulnasoft.com/contents/accessibility/wcag.md

         >1.3.4 Orientation</a> (Level AA 2.1 only)
       </td>
       <td>Supports</td>
-      <td>The product is reponsive to variable viewport sizes and orientations.</td>
+      <td>The product is responsive to variable viewport sizes and orientations.</td>
     </tr>
     <tr>
       <td>